 The Authority may collect certain personal information, including Social Security numbers, in the course of our operations.
-The Authority takes reasonable steps to protect the confidentiality of the personal information that iswe collected.
-The Authority protects the confidentiality of the Social Security numbers we collected in the course of business by maintaining what we believe to be reasonable physical, electronic, and procedural safeguards to protect their confidentiality, which includes the following steps:
+The Authority takes reasonable steps to protect the confidentiality of the personal information that is collected.
+The Authority protects the confidentiality of the Social Security numbers collected in the course of business by maintaining reasonable physical, electronic, and procedural safeguards to protect their confidentiality, which includes the following steps:

-- Limiting access to the Social Security numbers the Authority collects to appropriate persons - Prohibiting unlawful disclosure of the Social Security numbers we collect - Reviewing these safeguards on a regular basis
+- Limiting access to the Social Security numbers the Authority collects to appropriate persons - Prohibiting unlawful disclosure of the Social Security numbers - Reviewing these safeguards on a regular basis